Stabbing of Salman Rushdie

-On August 12, 2022, a man stabbed novelist Salman Rushdie multiple times as he was about to give a public lecture at the Chautauqua Institution in Chautauqua, New York, United States.
-A 24-year-old suspect, Hadi Matar, was arrested at the scene, and was charged the following day with assault and attempted murder.
+On August 12, 2022, Indian-born British-American novelist Salman Rushdie was stabbed multiple times by 24-year-old Hadi Matar as he was about to give a public lecture at the Chautauqua Institution in Chautauqua, New York, United States.
+Matar was arrested directly and charged the following day with assault and attempted murder.
 Rushdie was gravely wounded and hospitalized.
 Interviewer Henry Reese was also injured by the attacker.

-Rushdie, an Indian-born British-American, was threatened with death in 1989, a year after the publication of his novel The Satanic Verses, when the Iranian Supreme Leader Ayatollah Ruhollah Khomeini issued a fatwa calling for his assassination and set a bounty of $3 million for his death.
-For years, Rushdie lived in hiding and took strict security measures which became more relaxed over time.
+Rushdie has been threatened with death since 1989, a year after the publication of his novel The Satanic Verses, when the Iranian supreme leader, Ayatollah Ruhollah Khomeini, issued a fatwa calling for his assassination and set a bounty of $3 million for his death.
+For years, Rushdie had lived in hiding, taking strict security measures that gradually became more relaxed over time.

 The government of Iran denied having foreknowledge of the stabbing, although state-controlled agencies of the Iranian media celebrated it.
 U.S. law enforcement is investigating whether the assailant was in contact with other extremists.

+Rushdie's memoir about the attack, Knife: Meditations After an Attempted Murder, was released on April 16, 2024.
+In February 2025, Matar was convicted of attempted second-degree murder and second-degree assault and was sentenced in May 2025 to 25 years in prison.